 Victorian elegance sets the standard for southwestern hospitality at the General Palmer Hotel, located in the heart of Durango, Colorado.
-Opened in 1898, it was named for one of this town’s founding fathers and remains as the only historical Four Diamond in southwestern Colorado.
-In the heart of downtown Durango, you can park your car and enjoy easy walking distance to art galleries, specialty stops, and a variety of restaurants.
+Opened in 1898, it was named for one of this town’s founding fathers and remains as the only historical Four-Diamond in southwestern Colorado.
+In the heart of downtown Durango, you can park your car and enjoy easy walking distance to art galleries, specialty shops, and a variety of restaurants.

 Its prime location on Main Street next to the train depot offers guests an opportunity to watch the departure and return of the Durango & Silverton Narrow Gauge Railroad from the hotel’s wraparound patio deck.